TV Viewership Statistics & Trends to Watch for in 2024

 Retargeting Ads: Retargeting ads only appear in front of people who’ve already been on your website.
 You can set them up with Google Ads and social media.
 They remind people who already know about your business that you’re still around and ready to offer a solution.

 Your marketing strategy shouldn’t be based on demand gen vs. lead gen, but rather on making them work together for a stronger sales pipeline.
-A strong demand generation campaign will help funnel people into your pipeline where they can find your lead generation ads.
+Here are the primary benefits for why you should harmonize these two marketing strategies:

 Performance TV lets you deliver your Connected TV ads to a target audience, allowing you to measure results and gauge your effectiveness.
 With performance TV, you can create different video campaigns for demand generation and lead generation and target them based on where people are in your sales process.